 The perception that "antidepressants" are working on the origin of a problem is firmly embedded in the general public perception, and molded by billions of advertising.
 The majority of the effect of antidepressants can be attributed to placebo.
+Source: mindfreedom.org/kelly-brogan-placebo-effect

-Source: mindfreedom.org/kelly-brogan-placebo-effect states, "In the 1990s, no academic could sell a message about lowered serotonin.
+In this article, "Serotonin and Depression: A Disconnect between the Advertisements and the Scientific Literature," the Psychiatrist David Healy states, "In the 1990s, no academic could sell a message about lowered serotonin.
 There was no correlation between serotonin reuptake inhibiting potency and antidepressant efficacy.
 No one knew if SSRIs raised or lowered serotonin levels; they still don't know.
 There was no evidence that treatment corrected anything."
-Source: mindfreedom.org/serotonin-depression-myth the entire argument at: mindfreedom.org/challenging-narrative-chemical-imbalance
+Source: mindfreedom.org/serotonin-depression-myth entire argument at: mindfreedom.org/ challenging-narrative-chemical-imbalance